 Pregnenolone (CPT code 84140) Pregnenolone is a steroid hormone made from cholesterol that is the precursor — or starting point — for the production of testosterone, progesterone, cortisol, estrogen, and other hormones.
 According to Bredesen’s ReCODE Protocol, optimizing hormones is a key factor in fighting Alzheimer’s disease progression.
 Accordingly, pregnenolone levels should be in the 50–100 ng/mL range.

 There are many tests that I was not able to have done, either because my doctor could not order them or insurance wouldn’t cover because they’re considered “experimental”:

 ANA Comprehensive Panel

 There were more tests that I took — including sex hormone levels and thyroid function — that are critical to the ReCODE protocol.
-Target values will naturally vary based on age, sex and even luteal phase.
-These include thyroid-stimulating hormone, free T3, reverse T3, free T4, testosterone, DHEA sulfate, estradiol, sex hormone-binding globulin (SHBG), estrogen, progesterone and free testosterone.
-You should be aiming for optimal hormones for someone a decade younger than your chronological age.
+Target values will naturally vary based on age, sex, and even luteal phase.
+These include thyroid-stimulating hormone, free T3, reverse T3, free T4, testosterone, DHEA sulfate, estradiol, sex hormone-binding globulin (SHBG), estrogen, progesterone, and free testosterone.
+According to Dr. Bredesen, you should be aiming for optimal hormones for someone a decade younger than your chronological age.

 We are a nation of unhealthy, obese people and “normal” is not what you want to be!